kurves/Tic-Tac-Toe/README.md

 I created this simple interactive  Tic Tac Toe game using React Hooks.
-It shows when there is a winner ,the next player and a draw.
+It shows when there is a winner ,the next player if no winner yet and a draw.
 The game restarts when the restart button is clicked.

 Fistly, I initialized the Square component which is basically a button that when clicked reveals either the "X" or "O".